quixio/quix-docs/docs/platform/tutorials/matlab/matlab-and-simulink.md

 		}
 		```

- 8. Assign a tag to the project by clicking on the `add tag` icon and typing in a release tag such as `1.0`, and clicking on `Deploy` on the top right to open the deployment dialog:
+ 8. Assign a tag to the application by clicking on the `add tag` icon and typing in a release tag such as `1.0`, and clicking on `Deploy` on the top right to open the deployment dialog:

 	![create a release tag](./images/simulink_deployment_tag.png){width=600}